mserajnik/vmangos-deploy/README.md

   change the `--user` argument to reflect your user's UID and GID.
 This will cause the user in the container to use the same UID and GID and prevent permission issues on the bind mounts.
-If you are on Windows or macOS, you can ignore this (and even remove the `--user` argument altogether, if you want to)
+If you are on Windows or macOS, you can ignore this (or even remove the `--user` argument altogether, if you want to)
-+ The Docker image version must reflect the client version you want to extract the data from; see the table further above in the [Docker Compose configuration section](#adjusting-the-docker-compose-configuration)
++ The Docker image must reflect the client version you want to extract the data from; see the table further above in the
+  [Docker Compose configuration section](#adjusting-the-docker-compose-configuration)

+> [!IMPORTANT]
-Extracting the data can take many hours (depending on your hardware).
-Some notices/errors during the process are normal and usually nothing to worry about (as long as the execution continues afterwards).
+> Extracting the data can take many hours (depending on your hardware).
+Some
+> notices/errors during the process are normal and usually nothing to worry
+> about (as long as the execution continues afterwards).

 Once the extraction is finished you can find the data in [`./storage/mangosd/extracted-data`](storage/mangosd/extracted-data).
 Note that